somedatapacket/docs.humio.com/content/integrations/platform-integrations/aws-cloudwatch.md

 ---
-title: AWS Cloudwatch Logs
+title: AWS CloudWatch Logs
-menuTitle: AWS Cloudwatch Logs
+menuTitle: AWS CloudWatch Logs
 categories: ["Integration", "Platform"]
 pageImage: /integrations/cloudwatch.svg
 beta: true

 ---

-Humio's Cloudwatch integration sends your AWS Cloudwatch Logs to Humio by using an AWS Lambda function to ship the data.
+Humio's CloudWatch integration sends your ***AWS CloudWatch*** Logs to Humio by using an AWS Lambda function to ship the data.

 The integration is available from GitHub: